 Join us for Costumes & Classic Cartoons from 11am-2pm, an event for the whole family honoring the cartoon clubs of our past.
 We will have trick-or-treat stations by Mast General Store featuring old time candy, face painting, popcorn, self guided tours of the dressing room suite, Mighty Wurlitzer organ performances, and vintage cartoons on the big screen.
 And we may have a few more surprises in store!

-Join us for an open house from 10am-1pm!
+Join us for an open house from 10am-1pm on UT's Homecoming Day!
 Come explore the Tennessee Theatre with a self guided tour which will include the dressing room suite and stage, and discover the special details and history of the Tennessee!
 We will have special giveaways and a scavenger hunt, and refreshments will be available for purchase.

 In celebration of our 90th Anniversary and to preserve the oral history of the Tennessee Theatre, we are inviting the community to share their memories by scheduling a recording session facilitated by our Executive Director, Becky Hancock.
 Each session will last up to 50 minutes.
 Participants will sit down with Becky who will talk with them about their special memories.
 Sessions will be recorded for archiving and for special audio projects celebrating the Tennessee Theatre.
 We would love to hear your stories!
 Click here to learn more or to schedule a session.